 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
 Varivax may affect the way other medicines or products work, and other medicines or products may affect how Varivax works.
 Ask your health care provider if there are interactions between Varivax and the medicines you or your child take.

 Ask your health care provider about possible side effects from Varivax.
 Your health care provider will tell you what to do if you have side effects.

 A health care provider gives the Varivax vaccine as recommended to people who are 12 months of age or older.
 The vaccine is given as ainjection.
 Vaccination with Varivax is given as a series of two doses, with an interval between each dose.
 Read any printed information that your health care provider gives you about the varicella virus vaccine.

 Where can I find more information about varicella virus vaccines?

 More information about varicella virus vaccines is available:

-- Recommendations on the use of varicella virus vaccines in people with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America, and the Pediatric Infectious Diseases Society.
+- Recommendations on the use of varicella virus vaccines in people with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children, prepared by the , the , the HIV Medicine Association of the Infectious Diseases Society of America, and the Pediatric Infectious Diseases Society.

-- Research studies related to varicella virus vaccines, from the ClinicalInfo database of study summaries
+- Research studies related to varicella virus vaccines, from .

 The above Patient Version drug summary is based on the following FDA label(s): Injection (powder, lyophilized, for suspension).